 After the draft is ready, simply change it to a scheduled post to be published at the selected time or publish right away if you wish.

 Setting up a date for drafts is also a great way to teamwork with colleagues or clients.

 - You can always edit, schedule, and delete drafts later on.
 Use the quick menu to operate even more efficiently.

 - Drafts are a handy way to collaborate.
 Save a draft and your teammates can see/edit when you have the same social account(s) connected.
 Learn more about teamwork using the Hookle app.

-- Save many images in your draft and choose the final one for your post later on.
-Or let your teammates select/vote the final image to be posted using the teamwork of Hookle app.
+- Save many images or videos in your draft and choose the final one for your post later on.
+Or let your teammates select/vote the final one be posted using the teamwork of Hookle app.

 - Once you have taken a for example a great pic of your product/service, and you don't have time to finish it right away, you can always save it as a draft and finish it later.

 - Or if you have found an awesome article to share, and you want to edit the caption but don't know what to comment on at once, you can always first save it as a draft to be edited and published later.